 This type of addiction treatment typically lasts one to three months, and patients stay in a residential, clinical setting the entire time.
 Patients receive 24-hour care and supervision, both from doctors and counselors, in order to help them overcome ketamine addiction.

-Part Hospitalization Rehab
+Partial Hospitalization Rehab

 Part hospitalization rehab is recommended for those suffering from moderate-level Ketamine addiction who are well-motivated and capable of adhering to a structured routine outside of inpatient care.
+Lantana Recovery offers a partial hospitalization program for ketamine addiction.

 It entails visiting a rehab facility at least 5 times a week and is approximately three months long.
 Part-hospitalization rehab is ideal for those who need the benefits of inpatient care but cannot afford to take a break from their regular life.